Store

 Massage

-When you think of massage, you may be thinking of the relaxing massage in a day spa.
-This form of massage however is slightly different.
-This form of massage is a form of manual lymphatic drainage and aims to increase the movement of lymph fluid in your body.
+When you think of massage, you may think of the relaxing massage in a day spa.
+This form of massage, however, is slightly different.
+It is a form of manual lymphatic drainage that aims to increase the movement of lymph fluid in your body.

 The pressure is light to medium, and the massage therapist will apply long strokes to the skin to help increase the movement of the lymph fluid.
 This can help to reduce the lymph fluid from building up in your tissue and can help reduce swelling that can occur during lipedema.

 Lymphatic drainage massage can be practiced by yourself.
-However, for optimal results, it is best to receive this form of massage from a certified practitioner.
+However, receiving this form of massage from a certified practitioner is best for optimal results.

 Compression

-An image of a person putting compression stockings onCompression works in a similar way to massage and works to prevent the build-up of lymph fluid.
-Not only does compression therapy reduce the build-up of lymph fluid but it also helps to:
+An image of a person putting compression stockings onCompression works similarly to massage and prevents the build-up of lymph fluid.
+Not only does compression therapy reduce the build-up of lymph fluid, but it also helps to:

 • Improve distorted shapes of limbs